ccwutw/bionemo-framework/README.md

 ```
 bionemo-esm2-train \
---data-config-t bionemo.esm2.run.config_models.ESM2DataConfig \
+--data-config-cls bionemo.esm2.run.config_models.ESM2DataConfig \
---model-config-t bionemo.esm2.run.config_models.ExposedESM2PretrainConfig \
+--model-config-cls bionemo.esm2.run.config_models.ExposedESM2PretrainConfig \
 --config my_config.yaml
 ```

-> NOTE: both data-config-t and model-config-t have default values corresponding to ESM2DataConfig and ExposedESM2PretrainingConfig
+> NOTE: both data-config-cls and model-config-cls have default values corresponding to ESM2DataConfig and ExposedESM2PretrainingConfig

-DataConfigT and ModelConfigT can also refer to locally defined types by the user.
+DataConfigCls and ModelConfigCls can also refer to locally defined types by the user.
 As long as python knows how to import the specified path, they may be configured.
 For example, you may have a custom Dataset/DataModule that you would like to mix with an existing recipe.
 In this case, you define a DataConfig object with the generic specified as your DataModule type, and then pass in the config type to the training recipe.